Battle of Aspern–Essling: First day

 Meanwhile, in a strategic centerpiece, the 7,000 sabers of Bessières engaged in a prolonged battle against Austrian cavalry and neighboring corps.
 The garrison at Essling was holding its own on the extreme right.
 Here, the French forces were only effectively attacked by Rosenberg's 4th Corps from 6:00 p.m. onwards.
-Due to Lannes' strategic deployment of Boudet's troops positioned within the town, the French successfully repulsed three successive Austrian attacks, maintaining control of their position and preventing any losses.
+Due to Lannes' strategic deployment of Boudet's troops positioned within the town, the French successfully repulsed three successive Austrian attacks, maintaining control of their position and preventing significant losses.

 Just before 7:00 p.m., the last new personnel arrived on the scene.
 St. Germain's brigade from Nansouty's division and St. Sulpice's cuirassiers were present for Bessiéres' final assault on the enemy centre, but there were no significant outcomes.
 With the onset of darkness, the majority of combat ceased, and the two armies settled into a state of relative calm, with the exception of the ongoing engagement at Aspern, where a narrow distance separated the French and Austrian forces.
 At his new headquarters in Breitensee, Archduke Charles was engaged in planning the next day's operations.
 Meanwhile, on the nearby island of Lobau, Napoleon was sending urgent messages to Davout in Vienna and mobilising all available troops in the bridgehead.

 The bridge remained open for the majority of the night, allowing Lannes' command, comprising St. Hilaire's division and Oudinot's corps of grenadiers (Tharreau and Claparéde's divisions), to safely reach the bridgehead by 4:00 a.m.
 This contingent was accompanied by additional cavalry and artillery units.
 The new troops were immediately deployed to secure the central sector of the position, while Bessiéres' cavalry was redeployed to a local reserve position.
 Boudet's troops were still in control of Essling, with a contingent on their right occupying the open ground.
 On the left flank, Aspern and its surrounding area were under the control of Legrand and Carra St. Cyr.
 However, Molitor's depleted regiments, which had been the primary focus of the previous day's fighting, were relocated to a reserve position to the south.
 In addition, two divisions of the Guard were positioned to defend the bridgehead, and General Demont's division was preparing to cross from Lobau.
 This brought the French forces to around 50,000 infantry, 12,000 cavalry and 144 guns.
 They were facing over 100,000 Austrian troops supported by at least 260 artillery pieces.